josephambe/reactjs-hangman/README.md

  # ReactJS Hangman Game for Raygun

-Let's look at some bugs!
+Let's look at some bugs! :bug:

  ### Dependencies